The controversy over caffeine

-One way to get these benefits without the downsides of caffeine is to drink decaffeinated coffee.
+One way to get these benefits of caffeine without the diwonsides is to drink decaffeinated coffee.

-But, decaf coffee isn’t the only health and energy drink option on the menu when you want to rev up your day.
+But, decaf coffee isn’t the only healthy energy drink option on the menu when you want to rev up your day.

 Here are some more delicious alternatives:

-– Tastes strong and earthy with the same slightly bitter bite as coffee.
-Chicory is roasted dandelion root and is a powerful antioxidant and liver cleanser.
-Drink it straight or mix with decaf coffee for an especially bold taste.
+Tastes strong and earthy with the same slightly bitter bite as coffee.
+Chicory is roasted dandelion root.
+The chicory benefits include being a powerful antioxidant and liver cleanser.
+Drink it straight or mix with decaf coffee and chicory for an especially bold taste.

-– Roasted barley tea, called Bori Cha, is very popular in Asia.
-Its aroma is earthy and is rich in Vitamin B6, magnesium and iron.
+Roasted barley tea, called Bori Cha, is very popular in Asia.
+Roasted barley tea nenefits include being rich in Vitamin B6, magnesium and iron.
+Its aroma is earthy.
 Pair it with rose hips, lemon or cinnamon.

 Brown Rice Tea

-– From the South American rainforest, Yerba Mate is a rejuvenating and powerful pick-me-up, famous for giving you a burst of energy without the jitters.
-Its smooth, naturally sweet grassy flavor is a perfect replacement for coffee and regular tea.
-Yerba Mate is loaded with B vitamins, Vitamin C and minerals including manganese, potassium and zinc.
+From the South American rainforest, Yerba Mate is a rejuvenating and powerful pick-me-up, famous for giving you a burst of energy without the jitters.
+Its smooth, naturally sweet grassy flavor is a perfect coffee replacement and regular tea.
+Yerba Mate tea benefits include it being loaded with B vitamins, Vitamin C and minerals including manganese, potassium and zinc.
 Drink it iced or hot.